 Investor-Initiated Research (Applying for a research grant)

 In addition to directed research, BBDF accepts and awards research proposals.
 Because great ideas do not follow a schedule, we do this on a rolling submission basis.
 The award size varies widely, from $5,000 to $2 million with an average award of $150,000 over two years. variability of award size highlights our flexible approach and willingness to explore all options that meet our mission: to eradicate Batten disease.
 All budgets are carefully reviewed along with the proposed body of work.
 Applicants may be asked to revise their budgets and/or allow BBDF to share a summary of the proposal with other funders for the purpose of gathering additional support.
 Sometimes, the foundation will offer the applicant additional funding to incorporate additional expertise or methods into his or her plan.

 Letter of Intent

-Applicants and potential co-funders are asked to submit a Letter of Intent (LOI) that provides a preliminary overview of the project, resource or conference.
-LOIs are reviewed internally and it is in the best interest of the applicant to contact BBDF’s Principal Scientist to discuss their ideas prior to submission.
-Download a copy of the fillable LOI form.
-If your LOI demonstrates your proposal is within the scope and potential quality of our funding priorities, you will receive a call or email with an invitation to submit a full proposal.
+Applicants and potential co-funders are asked to submit a Letter of Intent (LOI) that provides a preliminary overview of the project.
+LOIs are reviewed internally.
+We advise the applicant to contact BBDF’s Principal Scientist to discuss their ideas prior to submission.
+Download and complete the LOI Form.
+If your LOI is considered to be within the scope of our funding priorities, you will receive a call or an email with an invitation to submit a full proposal.